ARM-software/CMSIS-DSP/ComputeGraph/README.md

 Examples 5 and 6 are showing how to use the CMSIS-DSP MFCC with a synchronous data flow.

 Example 7 is communicating with OpenModelica.
 The Modelica model (PythonTest) in the example is implementing a Larsen effect.

+Example 8 is showing how to define a new custom datatype for the IOs of the nodes.
+Example 8 is also demonstrating a new feature where an IO can be connected up to 3 inputs and the static scheduler will automatically generate duplicate nodes.